People of Walmart

 People of Walmart (PoW) was an entertainment website featuring user-submitted photos of Walmart customers considered to be socially awkward or undesirable by users of the site.
-PoW was promoted largely on sites like Digg and Funny or Die, and linked on Facebook and Twitter.
-People of Walmart was founded in 2009 by brothers Andrew and Adam Kipple, and their friend Luke Wherry.
+PoW was promoted largely on sites like Digg and Funny or Die and linked on Facebook and Twitter.
+People of Walmart was founded in 2009 by brothers Andrew and Adam Kipple and their friend Luke Wherry.

 History

-The website was founded in August 2009 after three men in their 20s—Andrew Kipple, his brother Adam, and their friend Luke Wherry—noticed at a South Carolina Walmart a woman who looked like a stripper to them in a T-shirt that read "go f*** yourself" with a two-year-old in a harness and a man with a beard reminiscent of those worn by ZZ Top.
+The website was founded in August 2009 after three men in their 20s—Andrew Kipple, his brother Adam, and their friend Luke Wherry—noticed at a South Carolina Walmart a woman who, to them, looked like a stripper and wore a T-shirt that read "go f*** yourself" with a two-year-old in a harness and a man with a beard reminiscent of those worn by ZZ Top.
 They created the website to share what they found truly remarkable, ignoring more stereotypical "rednecks" or mullets.
 While they created the site for their own social circle, it immediately went viral, enabling Wherry and Adam Kipple to leave their prior jobs.
 Andrew Kipple was a student.

-In addition to avoiding the ordinary, the trio refused to post photos of people who are disabled, working Walmart employees or the Amish.
+In addition to avoiding the ordinary, the trio refused to post photos of people who are disabled, working Walmart employees, or the Amish.

 The site gave rise to various other similar websites, some with variations on the theme.